root4kaido/audio_visualize_app/README.md

 1. Upload your audio data.

-2. From top to bottom, the waveform, mel spectrogram, and spectrum are displayed.
+2. From top to bottom, the waveform, melspectrogram, and spectrum are displayed.

 3. You can change the parameters from the widget in the sidebar.